logannc/peewee/README.rst

   .where(Person.as_('author').name=="Derek")

-Currently plus() only supports following foreign keys in their natural direction (FK from table A to table B), but I'm actively working on supporting the opposite direction, like:
+Herman's plus() also supports following foreign keys from one-to-many.
+Like:

 .. code-block:: python

   Article.ALL.plus(Reply.article)

-Which internally would use prefetch() to populate the article with all of its replies.
+Which internally does a prefetch to populate the article with all of its replies.
+There will be O(k) SQL statements executed, where `k` is the number of two-many relationships.
+All of these queries will be grouped into one transaction to guarantee correctness.

+*IMPORTANT:*

+    Remember that foreign keys represent edges in your object graph, and a call to `plus(*edges)` tells Herman to include that path from the object graph in your query.

 This semantics for plus() have been co-opted from the `DKO <https://github.com/keredson/DKO>`_ project, which I authored for my former employer.
-(DKO calls it with(), but "with" is a reserved word in Python.)
-DKO's with() syntax has been in broad production use since 2010 by hundreds of developers hitting some of the largest conventional relational databases that exist.
-(Large like "auto-incremented ids had to be uint64 because uint32 wasn't enough".
-I worked on that change circa 2011.
-Fun times. :)
+DKO's version of this syntax has been in broad production use since 2010 by hundreds of developers, accessing some of the largest (billions of rows) conventional relational databases that exist.